Dr Elizabeth Irvine

 I started by working on various aspects of methodology in consciousness science, coming to an eliminativist conclusion about the concept of consciousness in scientific research.
 This was the topic of my PhD thesis, and was published as a book in 2012.
 I’m still doing some work in this area, mainly on methodological problems related to introspection.

-I have an ongoing interest in the evolution (origins) of language, where I’m trying to challenge assumptions about the role of iconicity and gesture in the evolution of (proto)-language by drawing on developmental and comparative evidence and what it takes to be a ‘symbol user’.
-The modelling/simulation interest also comes in here, particularly assessing the external validity of simulation methods.
+My main project at the minute is on the evolution (origins) of language.
+I’ve challenged assumptions about the role of iconicity and gesture in the evolution of (proto)-language by drawing on developmental and comparative evidence and what it takes to be a ‘symbol user’.
+I’m doing some experimental work on the role of deictic gestures (e.g. pointing) in language evolution (on Minecraft!).
+I’m also looking at more conceptual questions about the code or non-code like nature of language, pragmatics and meaning, level of co-operation in communication, and how this ties into claims about requirements for mind-reading in language use.
 Related to this interest, I’m a member of the Cardiff University Language and Cognition Research Network.

 I am a fellow of the Higher Education Academy (FHEA).

-UG courses taught or co-taught: Critical Thinking, Epistemology, Philosophy of Science, Epistemology of Experiment
+UG courses taught or co-taught: Critical Thinking, Epistemology, Philosophy of Science, Epistemology of Experiment, Philosophy of Communication

 PG courses taught: Philosophy of Evolution: Mind and Society, Science of Consciousness, Mental Architectures, Explaining Consciousness, Decision Making: Models, Mechanisms and Levels